 PaleoPower's mission is to make ancestral nutrition accessible, honest, and practically useful — specifically for South Africans navigating a food environment filled with conflicting advice, processed-food marketing, and dietary trends that rarely last.

-• Cite peer-reviewed research, named studies, and reputable institutions when making health claims
+• Cite peer-reviewed research and reputable institutions for health claims

-• Distinguish clearly between strong evidence, emerging research, and informed opinion
+• Distinguish between strong evidence, emerging research, and opinion

 • Update articles when new evidence supersedes older information